English Literacy ESOL

-You will develop your English language skills in reading, writing, listening, and speaking for effective communication in the workplace and everyday use of English in the community.
-You will also develop strategies for independent learning.
-Instruction is provided at two levels for non-native speakers of English:
+In this low intermediate level course for non-native speakers of English, students will develop English language skills in reading, writing, listening and speaking for effective communication in the workplace and for everyday use within the community.
+Students will also develop and begin to use strategies for independent learning.

 These FREE classes are for you if you have some English language skills but want to improve.
 There are three levels in the ESOL program, and instruction emphasizes these key skills areas:

 - Language skills: reading, writing, speaking and listening

 - Computer literacy

 - Vocabulary for community, workplace, and educational settings

 If you participate in these classes you will also benefit from the services of a NECC advisor, who can help you establish a clear path to achieving your education and career goals.